 You want to grow your business.
 Just one small thing.
 You need a game-changing idea to push your enterprise forward.
 We propose 5 solutions to get the juices flowing.
 Read on to find out where the founders of some successful businesses get their ideas.

 Entrepreneurs are people who take an idea and translate it into a successful business.
-Over 550,000 people step into this river each month.
+Over 550,000 people in the USA step into this river each month.
 There are those that drown, some that swim and the lucky few who reach success from the first time.

 Great ideas can come from anywhere.
 You can discover opportunities by examining your own needs and problems, bringing your personal experience.
 You can also borrow and reuse an old thought.

 So for example, our Client has approached with a complete idea to develop a platform for healthcare professionals from scratch.
 Because he has wide experience in software development, he finds it easy to generate new ideas.

 The constant flow of new ideas, discussions and phased implementation of relevant solutions contribute to reducing refactoring hours, thus cutting costs for our Client.

 However, what if you are out of ideas?